probabl-ai/skore/README.md

 - Extract insights from your data
 - Get tips on how to improve your data science code

-## Concepts

-- A **Store** is the core concept of this project.
-It is a dict-like data structure that implements a CRUD interface.
-- A **Storage** represents the actual data storage medium, e.g. a computer's filesystem or an S3 bucket.
-Every Store has one Storage.

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information and to contribute to the evolution of this library.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information and to contribute to the evolution of this library.